 South Africa (Johannesburg)

-In January 2014, Neo Hutiri was diagnosed with a chronic disease and spent six months regularly driving back and forth to his local clinic for treatment and medicine: “It’s really an unpleasant experience to wait the whole day just to manage your condition,” he explains.
-“Technovera is a technology solution that improves patient care by ending the indignity and exhaustion of long queues.”
+In January 2014, Neo Hutiri was diagnosed with Tuberculosis (TB) and spent six months regularly driving back and forth to his local clinic for treatment and medicine: “It’s really an unpleasant experience to wait the whole day just to manage your condition,” he explains.